 Is 3D ultrasound safe?

 3D images are produced using sound waves of the same intensity utilized to create traditional 2D images.
-It is the high tech software on our state-of-the-art medical ultrasound machine that manipulates the 2D image into a 3D image of the baby.
+It is the high tech software in our state-of-the-art medical ultrasound machine that manipulates the 2D image into a 3D image of the baby.
 Ultrasound technology has been the subject of hundreds of clinical studies over several decades and has not been found to cause any harmful effects to either the developing fetus or mother in the sound intensities or duration utilized.

 What preparation is required?

-We recommend being well hydrated in the days prior to your 3D ultrasound appointment as it improves the quality and quantity of amniotic fluid surrounding the baby translating into better pictures.
+We recommend being well hydrated in the days prior to your 3D ultrasound appointment as it can improve the quality and quantity of amniotic fluid surrounding the baby translating into better pictures.
 We suggest drinking several glasses of water per day at least a week before your scheduled appointment if possible.
-The day of your appointment drink 600-700 mls of water about a half hour prior to session and don’t go to the bathroom.
+The day of your appointment drink 500-600 mls of water about a half hour prior to session and don’t go to the bathroom.
 The partial filling of the bladder helps in a couple of ways.
 Firstly, it lifts the baby’s head up (if the head is down) making it easier to see the face.
 In addition, if the baby is in a difficult imaging position, by voiding, it can encourage baby movements/position changes and possibly result in better pictures.

 Will measurements be taken of the baby to determine due date?